semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 ### spec

-The `spec` property holds a list of rules that hold the entire specification of a notification.
+The `spec` property holds the list of notification rules.

 #### rules